cisagov/ScubaGear/baselines/exo.md

 filter
 policy](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/connection-filter-policies-configure?view=o365-worldwide#use-the-microsoft-365-defender-portal-to-modify-the-default-connection-filter-policy).

 1. Sign in to **Microsoft 365 Defender portal**.

 2. From the left-hand menu, find **Email & collaboration** and select **Policies and Rules**

 3. Select **Threat Policies** from the list of policy names.

 4. Under **Policies**, select **Anti-spam.**

 5. Select **Connection filter policy (Default).**

 6. Click **Edit connection filter policy.**

 7. Ensure no addresses are specified under **Always allow messages from the following IP addresses or address range**.

-8. Enter addresses under **Always block messages from the following IP addresses or address range** as needed.

-9. Ensure **Turn on safe list** is not selected.
+8. Ensure **Turn on safe list** is not selected.

 #### MS.EXO.12.2v1 instructions:
-1. Refer to step 7 in [MS.EXO.12.1v1 instructions](#msexo121v1-instructions) to implement
-this policy.

-#### MS.EXO.12.3v1 instructions:
-1. Refer to step 8 in [MS.EXO.12.1v1 instructions](#msexo121v1-instructions) to implement
+1. Sign in to **Microsoft 365 Defender portal**.

-this policy.
+2. From the left-hand menu, find **Email & collaboration** and select **Policies and Rules**

+3. Select **Threat Policies** from the list of policy names.

+4. Under **Policies**, select **Anti-spam.**

+5. Select **Connection filter policy (Default).**

+6. Click **Edit connection filter policy.**

+7. (optional) Enter addresses under **Always block messages from the following IP addresses or address range** as needed.

+8. Ensure **Turn on safe list** is not selected.

 ## 13. Mailbox Auditing

 Mailbox auditing helps users investigate compromised accounts or discover illicit access to Exchange Online.
+As a feature of Exchange Online, mailbox auditing is enabled by default for all organizations.
-Some actions performed by administrators, delegates, and owners are logged automatically.
-While mailbox auditing is enabled by default, this policy is to ensure that it has not been inadvertently disabled.
+Microsoft defines a default audit policy that logs certain actions performed by administrators, delegates, and owners that are logged by the default audit policy.
+While mailbox auditing is enabled by default, this policy ensures that it has not been inadvertently disabled.

 ### Policies